phalcon-orphanage/docs/ru/api/Phalcon_Version.rst

 Class **Phalcon\\Version**
 ==========================

-This version allows to get version of the framework
+This class allows to get the installed version of the framework

 Methods